Bangladesh travel guide

 LGBT+ travellers

-Same-sex relations are illegal in Bangladesh.
+Same-sex sexual activity is illegal in Bangladesh.

 Read more advice for LGBT+ travellers.